medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 #### cAdvisor Compose file

-On your CHT instance you'll need to add a Docker composer file, again using our example cAdvisor service.
+On your CHT instance, add a Docker composer file for the new cAdvisor service.
 Note this also includes a Redis caching layer.
-Also note that we're reducing cAdvisors CPU use by adding 3 extra flags in the `command` stanza.
+Also note that we're reducing cAdvisors CPU usage by adding 3 extra flags in the `command` stanza.
 In our example, we've put this file in `/home/ubuntu/cht/compose/cadvisor_compose.yml` with these contents:

 ```yaml
 version: '3.9'